 When consumers’ instincts are transformed, buying behaviour changes, which means they’ve evolved on a subconscious level.
 Havard professor, Gerald Zaltman, believes that over 95% of purchasing decisions are made in our subconscious mind.
 When this happens, new marketing trends emerge, and companies that don’t keep up get left behind.

-The internet has made an enormous impact on modern buying behaviours in a number of ways.
+The internet has made an enormous impact on modern buying behaviour in a number of ways.
 Every aspiring business should know how and why these changes occurred, and how to adapt.

 The ever-evolving digital age

 Consumer buying behaviour changed for quite a few reasons, although most of them were born from the internet.
 Our increasingly busy lives called for faster solutions which have become the norm.
 Today, there is an increasing lean towards the ‘

 The internet has given us this as well, but not without some drawbacks.
 The sheer volume of information available to us online leaves a lot of room for error.
 This means customers have learned to appreciate accurate content and begun to value corporate trust.

 Additionally, social media has played a large part in changing behavio

 These factors have led to customers expecting more from businesses.
 People find it necessary to trust a corporation and this has led to the most prominent developments.
 They need to know that what they’re seeing or reading is precise and dependable.
 It also has to be up-to-date, which means companies are expected to provide new content regularly.

 B2B purchasers, in particular, are relying more on content, with most going through 90% of the buying process before speaking to a vendor.
 A white paper sponsored by LinkedIn indicated 84% of decision-makers use social media to support their choices.
 Online professional networks are now B2B customers’ preferred resource in the final buying stages.
 The research shows how these consumers feel more confident in making decisions that have been informed by their peers.